MicrosoftDocs/SupportArticles-docs/Office/Client/excel/unable-to-edit-protected-ranges-on-mac.md

 You can edit the cells if you use Excel on a domain-joined Windows device.

 If you don’t have access to such a device, you can edit the cells in Excel for Mac if the worksheet or workbook is unprotected.
-If you are the owner of the file, or you know the password for it, you can unprotect it using the following steps:
+If you are the owner of the file, or you know the password for it, you can unprotect the file by following these steps:

 1. Select the **Review** tab.
 1. Select **Unprotect Sheet** or **Unprotect Workbook**.